NiklasMelton/vertebrae/README.md

 ## Notes

 - The package targets Python `>=3.9,<3.15`.
-- The public API is centered on `BenchmarkDataset`, `Evaluator`, `Benchmark`, extractor wrappers, and structured result objects.
+- The public API is centered on `BenchmarkDataset`, `SegmentationDataset`, `Evaluator`, `Benchmark`, extractor wrappers, config dataclasses, and structured result objects.

 ## License